Press Submission Guidelines

 - Well-researched pieces can be as long as features, but should still maintain a good flow.
 Everything in moderation, including moderation.

-Our opinions section aims to publish pieces that promote thoughtful and constructive opinions on any topic relevant to people today.
+Our opinions section publishes pieces that promote thoughtful and constructive opinions on any topic relevant to people today.
 We aim to publish pieces that are at least 400 words long.

 Some things to keep in mind according to our opinions editor: